NBA Rumors: Sacramento Kings Reportedly Have ‘No Interest’ In Trading Harrison Barnes

 For potential NBA title contenders looking to bolster their rosters with shooting and size for the playoff run, few players may be as enticing as the Sacramento Kings’ Harrison Barnes as a possible trade target.
-However, his current club may be loath to part with the veteran forward.
+However, his current club may be loathe to part with the veteran forward.

 Per a report by The Athletic’s Sam Amick, teams around the association have been given the impression that Sacramento’s decision-makers have “no interest” in moving Barnes ahead of the league’s March 25 trade deadline.